DerekPascarella/JungRhythm-EnglishPatchSaturn/README.md

 Additionally, an alternative final video sequence will play, dubbed as the "good ending".
 This version of the ending is also the only way to see the staff credits video.
 <br><br>
 If players are unable to achieve a sufficient score to see this ending during their first playthrough of the game, they can use the "LOAD" option on the main menu to replay stage six and try again.

+<h2>FMV Playlist</h2>
+All subtitled FMVs from the game have been uploaded to YouTube and added to a single playlist.
+Players who are unable to achieve the good ending can watch the <b>ENC</b> and <b>ED2</b> videos, should they so desire.
+<br><br>
+Playlist link: <a href="https://www.youtube.com/playlist?list=PLzv9q1kzOXvp4K-3cyzAC20wYJunXK2A9">https://www.youtube.com/playlist?list=PLzv9q1kzOXvp4K-3cyzAC20wYJunXK2A9</a>